 Brookline Access Television

-Jennifer Culbert, a dietitian at the SCNC, and Bianca Tamburello, an ambassador for the Sargent Choice Healthy Dining Program and blogger for the test kitchen, speak to BU’s very own Karen Jacobs on her Brookline Access Television program “Lifestyle by Design” about the Sargent Choice Healthy Dining Program at BU.
-They also introduce an item popular in the Test Kitchen, Black Bean Brownies.
+Jennifer Culbert, a dietitian at the SCNC, and Bianca Tamburello, an ambassador for the Sargent Choice Healthy Dining Program, speak to BU’s very own Karen Jacobs on her Brookline Access Television program “Lifestyle by Design” about the Sargent Choice Healthy Dining Program at BU.
 To see the full video, click here.
-You can also check out an article on The Quad about the night the Sargent Choice test kitchen made the Black Bean Brownies here.

 In an article about maintaining a gluten-free diet, SCNC dietitian Lisa Ferreira spoke to Atlas Magazine about the effects of gluten on someone with an allergy.
-The article outlines the different gluten allergies (gluten allergy, gluten intolerance, and Celiac Disease) and compares the intolerances to the new gluten-free media fad.
-You can read the whole article on the author’s blog.
+Read more author’s blog.

 The SCNC and Healthy Dining Program have been featured in BU Today on a number of occasions.
 Click the link to find articles in which the SCNC dietitians offer input on nutrition facts and myths circulating popular media, or to check out the Sargent Choice Cooking series for videos and recipes.
 Articles go as far back as 2007, when the SCNC was the Sargent College Nutrition and Fitness Center.